granmoe/data-tree-snapshot/README.md

 ## Who This Tool is For

 This library assumes that you make heavy use of `data-testid` attributes for testing.
 The reason to use them is to [make your frontend and end-to-end tests resilient to change](https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change).
 As a bonus, they may simultaneously be used as convenient handles for things like analytics.
-However, you should consider using [accessible or semantic queries if possible](https://testing-library.com/docs/guide-which-query).
+However, you should consider using [accessible or semantic queries in your tests if possible](https://testing-library.com/docs/guide-which-query).
 As with anything else, this library may or may not be right for your use case.

 So what is the right use case?
 Test ids are a good fit for you if the nature of your app is such that the text on your site is volatile (changes constantly due to legal, requirements, marketing, etc) and/or highly dynamic (based on complex logic and/or data).
 It's extra useful if the structure of your app is similarly volatile and dynamic.
 In this situation, the accessible and semantic queries make your tests far too brittle.